 As technology becomes increasingly more complex, dynamic, and advanced, the demands that we place on our laptops has risen alongside this growth.
-When it comes to gaming, editing videos or even watching movies, we want higher-resolution imagery, faster transitions between frames, and full control over our experience.
+When it comes to gaming, editing videos, or even watching movies, we want higher-resolution imagery, faster transitions between frames, and full control over our experience.
 The catch, though, is that the harder your laptop works, the more heat it will generate, and the slower it will run over time.
 Heat generation and laptop speed go hand in hand.

-The SVALT Cooling Dock
+The SVALT Cooling Stand

-was designed to address this problem, by helping your laptop achieve and maintain peak performance, while creating a more open, ergonomic and elegant professional laptop workstation.
+were designed to address this problem, by helping your laptop achieve and maintain peak performance, while creating a more open, ergonomic and elegant professional laptop workstation.
 So once you have a SVALT workstation setup then it is time to make a few refinements to ensure you are getting all the performance your computer can deliver.

-In this post, we’ll cover a few actionable ways that you can set your MacBook up to run at optimum speed and reduce the heat generation when used in conjunction with the SVALT Cooling Dock.
+In this post, we’ll cover a few actionable ways that you can set your Mac laptop up to run at optimum speed and reduce the heat generation when used in conjunction with the SVALT Cooling Stand and Cooling Dock.
 Aside from being a performance-enhancing list of best practices, this is also a way to increase the healthy lifespan of your machine and save money in the long run.
-Limit Background Activities

 , Diagnostic Submission

-, TimeMachine backups, cloud based storage backups, other network activities and virus activities.
-One of the easiest quick fixes is to disconnect a hard internet connections and turn off a wireless internet connections, as this will prevent the vast majority of background activities, including receiving emails, texts or photo calls from interrupting an intensive workload.
+found inside of the Utility Folder located within the Applications Folder to identify and then disable unnecessary applications that tax your system (CPU, GPU, RAM, storage, network, etc).
+One of the easiest quick fixes is to disconnect wired internet connections and turn off wireless internet connections, as this will prevent a number of background activities, including receiving emails, texts or photo calls from interrupting an intensive workload.
 Another way to eliminate unwanted background activities is to remove unnecessary Login items, applications that automatically launch at startup.
 To see and remove these applications open System Preference, go to Users & Groups, click on Login Items, uncheck or delete unnecessary items, preventing then from launching, and then restart if required.
-Close Applications

-Quit any applications and widgets not required.
-Running a virtual machine (VM) or running an application in a WM is going to zap performance, so avoid if possible, or if a native OS X option isn't available then run the OS/App in Boot Camp instead.Update Software
+Quit any applications not required.
+Running a virtual machine (VM) or running an application in a VM is going to zap performance, so avoid if possible, or if a native macOS option isn't available then run the OS/App in Boot Camp instead.Update Software

-Keeping your OS and applications updated usually helps things synced up for smoother and faster operation.
+Keeping your OS and applications updated usually helps things sync up for smoother and faster operation.
 However, OS and applications can become burdened with features, many layers of code and bugs that over time, which can make them less efficient.
-With the exception of security updates, it is generally a good idea to wait a few days/weeks to hear about any issues before installing a major OS/App or firmware update or wait until after the first bug update/patch has been released.
-Free Up Boot Drive Space
+With the exception of security updates, it is generally a good idea to wait a few days/weeks to hear about any issues before installing a major OS/App or firmware update, or wait until after the first bug update/patch has been released.

-All storage devices will fail, and a sudden loss of data is a sure fire way to reduce productivity.
-It is not a question of if, but when a drive will fail.
+All storage devices will eventually fail, and a sudden loss of data is a sure fire way to reduce productivity.
+It is not a question of if, but when data loss could occur from reaching the drives end-of-service life, accident or theft.
 Any important data requires regular backups.
-If you do not require large backup capacity then online/cloud based backup solutions can provide a simple and robust option, however, if you require large backup capacities then you will likely need to use a local and off-site physical backup system.
-For most consumers, Apple's OS X built-in Time Machine software with a couple inexpensive USB 3.0 external 3.5" drives will provide all the physical backup protection they require.
-A 7200RPM desktop drive or SSD drive will cut down on backup times but RAID drives might not be your best option because the additional hardware and/or software increase the chances of failure and most default RAID configurations prioritize speed over reliability.
-Use A UPS If Required
+If you do not require large backup capacity, then online/cloud based backup solutions can provide a simple and robust option.
+However, if you require large backup capacities, then you will likely need to use a local and off-site physical backup system.
+For many consumers, Apple's built-in Time Machine software with a couple inexpensive external drives will provide sufficient physical backup protection.
+For professionals, keeping a cloned copy of your working drive with Carbon Copy Cloner

 for an explanation of why a UPS should be avoided when using a laptop.
-Back to top of page